paolobighignoli/Bayesian-Hierarchichal-Curve-Registration/README.md

 - *[Data preprocessing](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/blob/main/Code/Import%20data.R)*: import and visualization of the dataset
 - *[Simulated Data](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/blob/main/Code/simulated_functions.R)*: <br/>
 we simulated a set of smooth curves as transformations of a common Beta density function.
 We first checked the algorithm by applying it to data obtained from the same base function modified just via shape parameters.
 Secondly to data obtained from the same base function modified just via time transformation parameters.
 Finally we switched to the original simulated data.
-You can check the algorithm for the [alignment](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/blob/main/Code/aligned_curves.R).
+You can check the algorithm for the [alignment](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/blob/main/Code/aligned_curves.R) and see the application of the alignment to the fake curves [here](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/blob/main/Plots/Simulated%20Functions%20Aligned.pdf).
 - *Metropolis-Hastings step* : <br/>
 In the folder Code, specifically in [this](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/blob/main/Code/Gibbs%20sampler_one%20step%20Metropolis.R) file you can find the implementation of the Metropolis-Hastings step for the setting of proposal variance for the time transformation parameters;
 - *Gibbs Sampler* : <br/>